koushik-bug/AL-MCCI/README.md

 ```
 ***startSetup***         # First line of input setup file
-model,HB                 # Hamiltonian model, HB for Hisenberg Hamiltonian model
+model,HB                 # Hamiltonian model, HB for Heisenberg Hamiltonian model
-nSite,14                 # Number of site on the system, In this case system has 14 sites
+nSite,14                 # Number of the site on the system, In this case, system has 14 sites
 subSpace,200             # Initial Size of the sub-Hilbert space.
 Here we start with 200 configurations
 nStates,10               # Number of states on which spin states are calculated
 Ms,1,0                   #